akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ```{bash}
 df -h
 ```
-Since most or all of us are using the AWS setup for ConGen, a lot of these directories may be unfamiliar.
 On my lab server, it looks more like this:

 <img width="555" alt="Screen Shot 2021-08-24 at 10 20 49 AM" src="https://user-images.githubusercontent.com/10552484/130654957-ecd42c05-e6ef-4b68-9b89-9c6e152bb29a.png">